Streamlining the Admission Process

 Q: Do you have an early childhood program?

-A: Yes, we accept children ages 24 months through four years of age.
-For more information, please visit our Early Childhood Learning Program page.
+A: No. Saint Thomas’ Episcopal Church offers a Preschool Program for children ages 24 months through four years of age.
+This program is run separately from Saint Thomas’ Episcopal School.
+For more information, please visit stepreschool.org page.

 Q: How will I know my application has been received?

 A: You will receive an email to confirm our receipt of the application.
-If you do not receive this within one week of submitting your application, please contact the Admission Office immediately, 713.666.3111.
+If you do not receive this within one week of submitting your application, please contact the Admissions Office immediately, 713.666.3111.

 Q: What is the annual tuition?